Varying-Vagrant-Vagrants/VVV/README.md

 10. [ngrep](http://ngrep.sourceforge.net/usage.html)
 11. dos2unix

+### Startup Time

+Startup times for this Vagrant setup can vary widely, especially when booting from scratch, due to the downloads required to install all packages the first time.
+Here are some real world scenarios.

+#### Fast Cable Connection - ?? down / ?? up

+#### Fast DSL Connection - ?? down / ?? up

+#### Slow DSL Connection - 1.1 down / 0.3 up

+Doing a `vagrant up` after a `vagrant destroy` with only the initial ~280M box cached took about **25 minutes** due to the number of apt packages that needed to be download.

+Doing a `vagrant up` after a `vagrant halt` took about **1.5 minutes**, mostly because we still run the `apt-get upgrade` routine and try to install various packages.

+Doing a `vagrant resume` after a `vagrant suspend` took about **12 seconds**, because no network activity is required.

 ### Feedback?
 Let me have it!
 If you have tips that I need to know, send them my way at [@jeremyfelt](http://twitter.com/jeremyfelt) or find me in [other ways](http://jeremyfelt.com).
 I have some blog posts written that may provide more insight...
 * [Varying Vagrant Vagrants](http://jeremyfelt.com/code/2012/12/11/varying-vagrant-vagrants/)